Joke: How do you dramatically increase sales of a new or unpopular food product to the American public?

 A note on the production of skim milk powder: liquid milk is forced through a tiny hole at high pressure, and then blown out into the air.
 This causes a lot of nitrates to form and the cholesterol in the milk is oxidized.
 Those of you who are familiar with my work know that cholesterol is your best friend; you don’t have to worry about natural cholesterol in your food; however, you do not want to eat oxidized cholesterol.
 Oxidized cholesterol contributes to the buildup of plaque in the arteries, to atherosclerosis.
 So when you drink reduced-fat milk thinking that it will help you avoid heart disease, you are actually consuming oxidized cholesterol, which initiates the process of heart disease.

 One parting fact: pig farmers love feeding skim milk to their pigs.
 Why?
 It makes them REALLY fat!
 Still want to drink your skim milk?
 I hope not.

 Still confused about fat?
-Please see my Resources page for where to buy healthy fats and oils.
+Please see my healthy shopping list for where to buy healthy fats and oils.

 Why Milk Matters and Why it isn’t Just for Baby Cows